 Mesothelioma, being an aggressive form of cancer associated with asbestos exposure is more often thought to affect people in the construction field or blue-collar jobs.
 But this is far from being true, as there have been famous personalities with a mesothelioma diagnosis.
 Numerous famous individuals were also diagnosed with this disease decades following asbestos exposure, as mesothelioma entails a long latency period of 20 to 50 years.
 The following celebrities have tragically passed away after struggling with mesothelioma.

 Merlin Olsen was a professional football player, an accomplished broadcaster as well as an actor.
-He played in the National Football League as a defensive tackle for 15 years with the Los Angeles Rams and appeared in several well-known films, including Something Big, Time Bomb and The Juggler of Notre Dame.
-Olsen was also recognized as Athlete of the Century by the state of Utah and was also awarded the title of Walter Camp Man of the Year in 1982.
+He played in the National Football League as a defensive tackle for 15 years with the Los Angeles Rams and appeared in several well-known films, including Something Big, Time Bomband and The Juggler of Notre Dame.
+Olsen was also recognized as Athlete of the Century by the state of Utah and was also awarded the title of Walter Camp Man of the Year

 Malcolm McLaren is considered by many to have been the godfather of the British punk rock movement, as he brought together the four members of Britain's first punk band, The Sex Pistols.
 He was a musician himself, a visual artist, as well as a fashion designer, owning the notorious SEX boutique in London, which greatly influenced the aesthetic of the punk movement during the 1970s.

 Although a doctor had dismissed what appeared to be pleural plaques caused by asbestos after a routine chest scan, claiming the spots were benign, the artist was subsequently diagnosed with peritoneal mesothelioma in 2009 and proceeded to seek treatment in Switzerland.
 However, due to the advanced stage of cancer, Malcolm McLaren passed away on 8 April 2010, at the age of 64, shortly after finding out about his condition.
-He suspected exposure to asbestos had occurred in his clothing boutique, particularly when he tried to tear open the ceiling in an attempt to make the store look as a bomb had hit it.
+He suspected exposure to asbestos had occurred in his clothing boutique, particularly when he tried to tear open the ceiling in an attempt to make the store look like a bomb had hit it.

 With an outstanding career of over 40 years in the film and television industry, Ed Lauter is regrettably another celebrity who had to succumb to mesothelioma.
 He is famous for his roles in Born on the Fourth of July, The Longest Yard and The Artist, as well as in multiple popular TV series, including NYPD Blue, CSI: Crime Scene Investigation and The X Files.
 As a versatile and prolific actor, Lauter appeared in over 200 films and television projects, playing a wide variety of characters.
 He was also a stand-up comedian.